The ‘c’ word. Credit. Maintaining good credit is key to healthy personal finance. It helps you access loans, mortgages and even phone contracts.

 When you apply for a credit card, you are also given a credit limit.
-Although it may be enticing to max out your card, it is important to remember that you will have to pay this back.
-A useful tip is to only spend what you would usually be able to afford if you were using the funds from your bank account, or what you can actually afford to pay back at the end of the month.
+It might be enticing to max out your card... but it's important to remember that you will have to pay this money back.
+So only spend what you would if you were using money straight from your bank account, or what you know you can afford to repay at the end of the month.

 - Avoid cash withdrawals

-When using your credit card it is better to pay with your card, rather than making a cash withdrawal.
+It's better to use your credit card to pay with directly, rather than making cash withdrawals.
 Withdrawing money with your credit card incurs high daily interest charges, a cash advance fee and can negatively affect your credit score.

 - Pay your bill on time

-This may seem like an obvious piece of advice, but making your monthly payments on time is key to responsible credit card use.
-The main way that credit cards improve your credit score is by demonstrating to lenders that you pay back the money you are lent on time.
+Making your monthly payments on time is the key to responsible credit card use.
+The main way that credit cards improve your credit score is by demonstrating to lenders that you repay the money you are lent on time.
 If you pay your credit card bill late then it has precisely the opposite effect, appearing on your credit history, and negatively impacting your credit rating.

-If you were to only make the minimum payment each month the interest charged can quickly accumulate and make your purchase more expensive over time.
+If you only make the minimum payment amount each month, the interest charged can quickly accumulate and make your purchase more expensive over time.

-Make sure to read through your bill each month to make sure that everything that is on your statement, you bought and so you can raise any suspicious entries to your credit card provider asap.
+Make sure to thoroughly read your bill each month to ensure you recognise everything on your statement, and flag any suspicious entries to your credit card provider asap.

-By following these six tips for responsible credit card use, you can avoid credit card debt traps whilst nurturing your personal finance and enjoying all the benefits 🌱
+By following these tips for responsible credit card use, you can avoid credit card debt traps whilst nurturing your credit core and reaping the benefits 🌱

 If you'd like to learn more about Plum then you can check out our website.Download Plum